The Excel Sumx2py2 function returns the sum of the sum of squares of two supplied sets of values. I.e.

 The syntax of the Sumx2py2 function is:

-where the array arguments are two arrays of numeric values or references to ranges of cells containing numeric values.
+where the array arguments are two arrays of numeric values.
 These two arrays must be of equal length.

-Note that, if any of the values supplied to the functions are non-numeric (including cells containing text representations of numbers), these values, and the corresponding value in the other array are ignored.
+Note that, if any of the values supplied to the functions are non-numeric (including text representations of numbers), these values, and the corresponding value in the other array are ignored.

-The above spreadsheets on the right show 2 examples of the Sumx2py2 function.
+The above spreadsheets on the right show two examples of the Sumx2py2 function.

-The format of the functions are shown in the top spreadsheet and the resulting values are shown in the spreadsheet below.
+The format of the functions is shown in the top spreadsheet and the resulting values are shown in the spreadsheet below.

-Note that the example in cell C3 shows that the array arguments can be supplied directly to the function, as well as in the form of arrays of cells.
+Note that the examples spreadsheets show that the array arguments can be supplied either directly to the function or in the form of arrays of cells.